 Digital Studies Project Grant Competition

 In the spring, the DSC issues an annual call for grant proposals.
 The DSC funds projects by Rutgers-Camden faculty, staff, and students, and projects can be at various stages of the research process.
 DSC grants allow faculty to pilot, continue, or complete a project using digital technologies or investigating the impact of digital technology on the world.
 Applicants are asked to provide a detailed description of the project, a plan for what will be accomplished, and a proposal for how they plan to share their research with the Rutgers-Camden community.
 The DSC hosts an annual showcase that allows grant winners to share their work.
-Applications are typically due in early April.
+Applications are typically due in May.